Frequently Asked Questions

 also directs executive branch agencies, constitutional offices

-and quasi-governmental agencies to work with the MCC to identify
+and quasi-governmental agencies to work with the Mass Cultural Council to identify

 services and programs that could support and enhance the development